faanross/foundational_maldev_techniques_in_Golang/002_dll_loaders/README.md

 ## standard_syscall_loadlibrary

-This is the most direct method using `syscall` library, maps closely to the Windows API.

 1. **Loading the DLL** - `syscall.LoadLibrary()` loads DLL code into our process's memory space.

 2. **Finding function addresses** - `syscall.GetProcAddress()` locates specific functions inside the loaded DLL by name, giving us a memory address (pointer) that we can then call.

 3. **Calling functions** - `syscall.Syscall()` executes the function at the address located in #2.
 It also marshals Go values into the format the C/C++ function expects, and converts return values back to Go.

-==binary is approx 2.2MB==
+This is the most direct method using `syscall` library, maps closely to the Windows API.

 ![syscall results](./standard_syscall_loadlibrary/results.png)

 ## lazyloading